ganesh2925/Calculator/README.md

 # Calculator Web Application
 ## Overview:
-This is a simple web-based calculator that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
-The calculator is built using HTML, CSS, and JavaScript and works directly in a web browser.
+This simple web-based calculator performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
+The calculator uses HTML, CSS, and JavaScript and works directly in a web browser.

 ## Features:-
 Basic Arithmetic Operations: Perform addition, subtraction, multiplication, and division.